-This year's audit was the second annual audit performed by Lance, Soll & Lunghard, LLP, who was awarded a three year contract to perform the City's audits on May 18, 2016.
-The contract calls for an expanded scope audit with samples from every City fund and a reduced level of materiality so that sample sizes are increased.
-All seven financial statements received unqualified opinions from the outside auditors.
+This year's audit was the fourth annual audit performed by Lance, Soll & Lunghard, LLP, who was awarded a one year contract extension to perform the City's audits on May 14, 2018.
+On May 14, 2018, City Council also asked that the fifth year optional contract extension be brought back for consideration.
+Staff will bring this back to the Audit Committee in March.
+The current contract calls for an expanded scope audit with samples from every City fund and a reduced level of materiality so that sample sizes are increased.
+All seven financial statements received unmodified opinions from the outside auditors.
 This is the highest or cleanest attestation report given by independent auditors and includes the phrase "the financial statements referred to above present fairly, in all material respects, the financial position..."
-The five remaining reports presented deal with compliance information, specifically requested test work, and provide comment on internal controls, errors, lack of errors, or suggestions for future improvements.
+The five remaining reports present compliance information, specifically requested test work, and provide comment on internal controls, errors, lack of errors, or suggestions for future improvements.